Iran and weapons of mass destruction

-Iran is not known to currently possess weapons of mass destruction (WMD) and has signed treaties repudiating the possession of WMDs including the Biological Weapons Convention, the Chemical Weapons Convention, and the Non-Proliferation Treaty (NPT).
-Iran has first-hand knowledge of WMD effects—over 100,000 Iranian troops and civilians were victims of chemical weapons during the 1980s Iran–Iraq War.
+Iran is not known to currently possess weapons of mass destruction and has signed treaties repudiating the possession of WMD including the Biological Weapons Convention, the Chemical Weapons Convention, and the Non-Proliferation Treaty.
+The nuclear program of Iran has been one of the most scrutinized in the world; Iran asserts it is purely civilian, while Israel, the United States, and European Union accuse Iran of violating its International Atomic Energy Agency (IAEA) obligations.
+Iran has called for nuclear-weapon states to disarm and for the Middle East to be a nuclear weapon free zone.
+Over 100,000 Iranian troops and civilians were victims of chemical weapons during the 1980s Iran–Iraq War.